-As CNN reporter Fareed Zakaria recounted before the 2020 election, “Taking account of the confusion” over the vote, whether real, alleged, or fabricated, or claimed mobs and violence at voting stations, “legislatures decide to choose the Electors themselves.”
+As CNN reporter Fareed Zakaria recounted before the 2020 election in a constitutionally based hypothetical scenario, “Taking account of the confusion” over the vote, whether real, alleged, or fabricated, or claimed mobs and violence at voting stations, “legislatures decide to choose the Electors themselves.”

 Zakaria continued that in 2020 eight out of nine key swing states have Republican legislatures.
 “If one or more decide that balloting is chaotic and marked by irregularities, the [state legislature] could send [to the Electoral College] what they regard as the legitimate slate of Electors, which would be Republican.”
 That would give Trump ample Electoral votes to be declared the new president.

 Or, the leadership of the majority party in a state legislature could question the outcome of the state’s popular vote and claim this forces them to choose their own Electors for the Electoral College.
 The state minority party could counter and say they respect the validity of the popular vote and send the Electors as decided by popular vote.